francescobarbarulo/kubernetes-starter-pack/guides/lab07.md

     The output is similar to this:

     ```plaintext
     NAME      PROVISIONER      RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE
-    csi-hostpath-sc   hostpath.csi.k8s.io   Delete          Immediate           true                   9s
+    nfs-csi   nfs.csi.k8s.io   Delete          Immediate           true                   7s
     ```

-3. An administrator can mark a specific `StorageClass` as default by adding the `storageclass.kubernetes.io/is-default-class` annotation to it.
+4. An administrator can mark a specific `StorageClass` as default by adding the `storageclass.kubernetes.io/is-default-class` annotation to it.
 When a default `StorageClass` exists in a cluster and a user creates a `PersistentVolumeClaim` with `storageClassName` unspecified, the `DefaultStorageClass` admission controller automatically adds the `storageClassName` field pointing to the default storage class.
-Mark the `csi-hostpath-sc` StorageClass as _default_.
+Mark the `nfs-csi` StorageClass as _default_.

     ```sh
-    kubectl annotate storageclass csi-hostpath-sc storageclass.kubernetes.io/is-default-class=true
+    kubectl annotate storageclass nfs-csi storageclass.kubernetes.io/is-default-class=true
     ```

-4. Now if you show the `csi-hostpath-sc` Storage Class you should see the `(default)` annotation.
+5. Now if you show the `nfs-csi` Storage Class you should see the `(default)` annotation.

     ```sh
-    kubectl get storageclass csi-hostpath-sc
+    kubectl get storageclass nfs-csi
     ```

 ## Using dynamic provisioning

 Users request dynamically provisioned storage by including a storage class in their `PersistentVolumeClaim`.

-1. Create a claim that uses the `csi-hostpath-sc` StorageClass.
+1. Create a claim that uses the `nfs-csi` StorageClass.

     ```sh
     echo '